regehr/guided-tree-search/README.md

 there are interesting outputs that are effectively impossible to generate, due to this effect.

-The problem statement, then, is to automatically adjust probabilities in such a way that T1..T8 are reached with uniform probability.
+The problem statement, then, is to do a better job exploring this sort of decision tree.
+One way to do that -- but certainly not the only one -- is to attempt to visit the leaves with uniform probability.
 Of course uniform probabilities are unlikely to be the optimal ones, but our hypothesis is that uniform sampling is, in general, a much better problem to have than unknown, difficult-to-fix biases.
 You should view